Mixed Member Proportional

 How it Works

+Voters elect a team of one local and several regional MLAs.
 About 60% of the MLAs will be local riding MLAs elected by winner-take-all as we do today.
-About 40% of the MLAs will be elected as regional MLAs, with your regional vote.
+About 40% of the MLAs will be elected as regional MLAs.

 With MMP, local ridings become about 67% bigger to accommodate the regional seats without requiring any more MLAs.